xanh18/rent-my-car-school/README.md

 # rent-my-car-school
+# A renting api that allows you to rent a car.

 A rest api in Java with the spring framework
 I created this api with 2 other students (Chris/cvmans and Dennis/outis073)